 1. The name of the network is the Network of European Museum Organisations (NEMO).

-a) Full members: bodies being responsible for museums at national level, according to the following hierarchy:
+Bodies being responsible for museums at national level, according to the following hierarchy:

 - National Museums Association

 - NGO working for museums on a national scale

 - National governmental body being responsible for museums

 In addition, the organisation must be located in the member countries of the Council of Europe.
 Only one full member per country is permitted.

 Organisations representing more than 1 museum (eg. ICOM committees, museum umbrella foundations, other museum networks)

 Museums, interest groups, non-commercial service organisations for museums

 - Companies primarily focused on delivering goods and services to the museum sector.